-Most horse owners have heard about the outbreak of Equine Herpes Virus that occurred at the Cutting Horse event in Ogden, UT.
+Most horse owners have heard about the outbreak of Equine Herpes Virus that occurred at the Cutting Horse event in Ogden, UT in May 2011.
 We are truly saddened by the loss of life.
 Infectious diseases are always a risk when large numbers of horses congregate for competitions.
 What we can take away from this tragedy are ways to implement biosecurity practices to keep our horses and farms safer from infectious disease.

 What is Biosecurity?

 Biosecurity consists of the principles, actions, precautions and protocols that protect the health of animals by preventing the transmission of disease through physical barriers and hygiene practices.

 Why Does Biosecurity Matter to the Horse Owner?

 A well planned and well executed biosecurity program will reduce your personal costs due to animal illness.
 On a larger scale, biosecurity promotes a stronger industry overall by preventing the shutdown of farms/events/transportation.
 Many reportable and foreign animal diseases have been stopped from becoming a larger problem by farm owners recognizing that something was not right, implementing good biosecurity, and seeking veterinary advice.